civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog (Well, you don't have to read the full thing. ;)):
 202X-XX-XX (No revision number we switched to Git) <-- Will be updated right before merge, right after the files will be compiled
+Fixed:    The flames in the credit screen do not have a black background.
+Added:    The GitHub contributors to the ApolytonEdition to the credit screen.
 Fixed:    Do not show a border on main map if the tile borders to an
           unexplored tile to not give away that the tile changed the owner since you have seen it the last time.